 No yard or lot existing at the time of passage of this Code shall be reduced in dimension or area below the minimum or increased above the maximum requirements.
-Yards or lots created after the effective date of this Code shall meet at least the minimum and maximum requirements established by this Code.
+Yards or lots created after the effective date of this Code shall meet at least the minimum or maximum requirements established by this Code.
+The Zoning Administrator will determine setbacks for irregular shaped lots.